anyappletoday/anyappletoday.github.io/doc/redmatch/modding.md

 - [Advanced Example](#advanced-example)

 ## About
+If you're here I assume you know a bit about what modding is.
+It allows you, the player, to create logic to modify the way the game normally works.
+Like adding a custom gamemode.

-OK, so the way modding works in Redmatch 2 is not the same as most other games.
+The way modding works in Redmatch 2 is not the same as most other games.
 Most games have mods as programs that embed themselves into the game on a player's computer.
 I wanted to create a safer approach for Redmatch 2 that moves mod logic off of the user's computer, and prevents malicious intent and viruses.

 As a result of this, modding in Redmatch 2 is much safer than conventional modding, and it's impossible to get a virus from it.
 The only caveat is that modders can see your IP address, but this would have also been possible with conventional modding.
 Players can use VPNs or a proxy to protect themselves from that, though.

 ## How Does it Work?
 Instead of running code on the player's computer, all logic is run on a remote server.
 You as a mod creator are responsible for hosting and maintaining the server.
 You can use a service like [Heroku](https://www.heroku.com/) to host your server for free.

 The host of the game will communicate with your server during gameplay.
-You can subscribe to events fired by the host and send data to a URL endpoint on your server.
+You can subscribe to events fired by the host which send data to a URL endpoint on your server.
 The server can then respond to change game state, send a message to a certain player, or a variety of other things.

 For example:
 - someone in game gets a kill